junxit/us-congress-bills-111/metadata.md

 - 2010-06-16 — Introduced in Senate
 - 2010-06-16 — Referred to the Committee on the Judiciary. (consideration: CR S5629-5630; text as passed Senate: CR S5629-5630; text of measure as introduced: CR S4994)
+- 2010-06-29 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2010-06-29 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2010-06-29 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2010-06-29 — Senate Committee on the Judiciary discharged by Unanimous Consent.